zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/Multi.md

 Once you've changed a bucket's storage engine on a node you'll need to restart the node for that change to take effect.

-<div class="note"><div class="title">Secondary Indicies (2i) with the Multi
-storage backend</div>You cannot use the multi backend with buckets configured for secondary indicies in the 1.0.0 release of Riak.
-All buckets involved with 2i must use the eLevelDB directly.</div>

 ## FAQ

   * [How can I run Bitcask and Innostore backends on the same cluster?](https://help.basho.com/entries/20186031-how-can-i-run-bitcask-and-innostore-on-the-same-cluster)